Cognac Tasting Tour, DMC and inbound travel agency in the land of Cognac and Charentes

 Moorish head shape stills are now prohibited for use in the distillation of cognac.
 However, we still find a few in old distilleries which have kept their old equipment, sought-after all-copper collector’s items.

 Over time the shape of the still slowly changed.
-The most spectacular change is the capital, part above the pot, going from the Moor’s head to the onion with its swan neck.
+The most spectacular change is the capital, part above the pot, going from the Moorish shape head to the onion with its swan neck.